How To Prep For A Level 1 DOT Inspection

 What Does a Level 1 DOT Inspection Entail?

 A Level 1 inspection is an annual inspection and is required to make sure that trucks continue to stay safe while on the road.
-Here are some of the things an inspector will be looking for during the inspection:
+Here are some of the things an inspector will be looking for during random DOT inspections:

 - Driver Credentials: This will include more than just the driver’s license for the driver.
-The driver should have a medical practitioner’s certificate alongside other relevant licenses.
+The driver should have a medical examiner’s certificate alongside other relevant licenses.

 - Driver Habits: Habits such as seatbelt use, loading/unloading procedures, and other safety behaviors will be reviewed by the inspector.
 There is a review of smoking and alcohol use, as well.